An excerpt from Follow the Dog Home book

 He took his long overcoat off even slower, while still

 holding the dog’s leash and collar.
-He got stuck in the sleeves,
+He got stuck in the sleeves, but eventually wiggled his way out.
+There was a growing sense

 of unease that we all felt.